-Remember this photo is taken after a professional mixed martial arts fight, which Rin of course won.
-She’s still undefeated and looking for a bigger fight, possibly on American soil where the money is greener.
+Remember the original photo I posted was taken after a professional mixed martial arts fight, which Rin of course won.
+She’s remained undefeated and is looking for a bigger fight, possibly on American soil where the money is greener.

 This is a big week of fights.
 GSP of course has to defend his UFC welterweight title against Kos.
 But also apparently this Friday night at 11:00 PM PST is the K1 Grand Prix.
 K1 has lost some of it’s luster especially outside of Asia and a few European countries as most martial artists who want to prove their prowess eventually go into MMA as that is where the biggest money is and the most promotion.
 Even if you don’t want to fight, just joining training camps or academies pays well for jujitsu, wrestling, and striking experts.
 GSP brought in a couple Brazilians to help in his final preparations for his fight this weekend.

 I lost a little respect for K1 when I learned they changed the rules to make it more difficult for this one Muay Thai fighter as he was dominating the lighter weights which is the only real hope the Japanese have of winning in K1 now.
 The heavier weights are dominated by Europeans mostly.
 They limited the amount of knees I think you were allowed to throw in the Thai Plum, something like that.
 Or was it limited elbow strikes in some way, basically moves that weren’t part of Karate were demphasised further or made illegal to stop the Juggernaut that was Buakaw.
 Some Japanese hero was able to finally defeat him by decision then he retired without fighting him again, very dubious.